 But in my pursuit, I often take the positive energy out of my goals.
 I set them as if I’m pouring concrete, believing that success is firmly defined by a single outcome: a digit, a number, an amount.

 Sure, we can say that failure is an opportunity for learning.
 (And it is.)
 But it hardly ever feels that way.
 It feels more like a slap in the face…a lot of effort for a tad bit of learning.

 “What we cannot measure, we cannot improve,” you say?

 Well, maybe not.

-According to LaPorte, the pursuit of our goals can also bring us joy–if we are clear on what we truly desire, that is.
-Success is a feeling.
-(I must say, this is particularly appealing to the “F” of my INFJ personality type.)
+But according to LaPorte, the pursuit of our goals can also bring us joy – if we are clear on what we truly desire, that is.

-Because isn’t what we’re really after a feeling?
+Because, isn’t that what we’re really after: a feeling?
 Confidence.
 Love.
 Joy.
 Connection.
 Power.
 Peace.
 Health.
 Contribution.
-(The great thing about feelings is that we get to define them any way we want to.)
+And the great thing about feelings is that we get to define them any way we want to.

 How do you want to feel?